skittleson/DoCodeThatMatters/src/content/blog/microsoft-rant.md

 - HTTP and HTTPS proxy support via CONNECT tunneling
 - SSL/TLS error detection with helpful diagnostics (because corporate certs are a pain)
-- Windows firewall integration (auto-creates rules for the proxy port)
+- Windows firewall integration (auto‑creates rules for the proxy port)
-- Cross-platform binaries (Windows, Linux, macOS)
+- Cross‑platform binaries (Windows, Linux, macOS)
 - Configurable host, port, and logging levels

 Here's the repo if you want to check it out: [rust_reverse_proxy](https://github.com/spencerkittleson/rust_reverse_proxy)  I did use claude code to help me build it since i didnt have alot experience.